 Stage 1: Double marking process which is designed to allocate a holistic grade to a project, from Level 1 (lowest) to Level 5 (highest), using a published rubric.
 The objective of Stage 1 judging is to identify the short-listed projects.
-This is the largest stage, taking up two days for the STANSW Scientific Investigation entries and the MANSW Working Mathematically entries and one evening for the IIATE Models and Innovation entries.
-In 2017, this may involve regional judging hubs to cater for our expanding interest in regional centres.
+This is the largest stage, taking up two days for the STANSW Scientific Investigation entries and the MANSW Working Mathematically entries and one evening for the ITE Innovative and Engineering Design entries.
+In 2019, this will involve a regional judging hub to cater for our expanding interest in regional centres.

 Stage 2: More rigorous reading of short-listed projects, in the home environment, followed by a discussion of winners for that specific category, at a particular meeting point or via electronic discussion.
 Stage 2 judging is performed by the senior assessors for that category and nominated experienced judges.